 Why is Vinegar Ideal for Cleaning Vinyl Floors?

 If you have never used vinegar for cleaning your vinyl floors before, it is pretty common for a question to pop into your head.
 Why use vinegar?
-Well, not only is it a natural ingredient, it is ideal for vinyl floors because it doesn’t leave any kind of discolouration like the other chemical-infused floor cleaners.
+Well, not only is it a natural ingredient, it is ideal for vinyl floors because it doesn’t leave any kind of discoloration like the other chemical-infused floor cleaners.

 Vinegar contains acetic acid, with a pH of 2.4, making it a pretty strong acid for cleaning the vinyl floors.
 The reason why they work for vinyl floors is because of this acidic property that seamlessly cuts and eats through the germs and dirt present on the floor.